A Biologically Plausible Dense Associative Memory with Exponential Capacity: Results

 The goal of learning is to find a synaptic weight matrix $\xi$ and a threshold $\theta$ such that a set of target memories $\{\mathbf{v}_m \in \mathbb{R}^{N_v}\}_{m=1}^{M}$ approximately correspond to stable fixed points of the network dynamics, with $M \gg N_h$ (e.g., MNIST or CIFAR-10).
 This is achieved using the following optimization procedure,

-where $s_\mu$ is replaced by its target steady-state value.
+where we have replaced $s_\mu$ with its target steady-state value.
 This learning rule is identical to the one proposed in \cite{radhakrishnan2020overparameterized}.
 We used Xavier initialization for the weights and approximated the threshold function $\Theta$ with a sharp sigmoid to allow gradient-based training.